Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 Oils with a high smoking point are considered better for frying and sautéing.
 Refined coconut oil, avocado oil, and peanut oil are some good options.
 Oils with a higher level of saturation are more stable and take longer to break down and get oxidised, which makes them a better option for frying and sautéing.

-One should avoid using oils with a low smoke point at a high temperature as it not only breaks the nutrients in the oil but harmful compounds may also be formed.
+One should avoid using oils with a low smoke point at a high temperature as it not only breaks the nutrients in the oil, but harmful compounds may also be formed.

 Conclusion

 Oils are an indispensable part of Indian cooking, and provide our bodies with fats, which are important for a smooth functioning of the body as well as the absorption of various other nutrients.
 A good quality cooking oil can add up to the nutritional value of your meals while choosing the wrong cooking oil will have a detrimental impact on your health.
-Oils rich in monounsaturated and polyunsaturated fats are considered as good options for cooking, and offer several health benefits such as better cardiac health, improved levels of cholesterol, controlled inflammation, and more.
+Oils rich in monounsaturated and polyunsaturated fats are considered as good options for cooking and offer several health benefits such as better cardiac health, improved levels of cholesterol, controlled inflammation, and more.

-Should you want to know more about nutrition, wellness, and ageing, check out Right Shift.
+Do you want to know more about nutrition, wellness, and ageing, check out Right Shift.
 We accompany people in the journey of living a healthy life in their middle age, and equip them with the right knowledge pertaining to health and nutrition.
 If you are considering taking the first step towards a healthier life, check out our free meal plan creator which will create a meal plan for you, keeping your individual health goals in mind.
 You can also check out our health score calculator that can help you assess your quality of life and guide you in the right direction in terms of your health.
 Also start your wellness journey today by exploring tailored solutions on the Shift Shop, where you’ll find everything you need to achieve your health objectives

 FAQs